madskristensen/DialToolsForVS/README.md

 - **Rotate right**: next bookmark
 - **Rotate left**: previous bookmark
 - **Click**: toggle bookmark

+When the Bookmarks window is activated, the Bookmarks dial item is automatically activated as well.

 ## Suggest new behaviors
 Please send ideas about new behaviors you would find helpful to the [GitHub issue tracker](https://github.com/madskristensen/DialToolsForVS/issues).